nightduck/bias_lighting/README.md

 Troubleshooting:

-If the LEDs are flickering, you need to blacklist the audio module, as mentioned in the neopixel README.
+* If the LEDs are flickering, you need to blacklist the audio module, as mentioned in the neopixel README.
 Add

     blacklist snd_bcm2835

 to /etc/modprobe.d/snd-blacklist.conf

 Alternatively, your Pi may not be receiving enough power.
 Try powering it with a different USB port

+* If the client won't start because of a permission error, you'll have to add yourself to the dialout group with

+    sudo usermod -a -G dialout your_username_here

+Then log out and log back in again